 Did you know that there’s a family in south Louisiana who has been breeding feeder insects for over 50 years?
-I recently took a trip to Fluker’s Cricket Farm, Inc., one of our Select Employer Groups, which is located right outside of Baton Rouge in Port Allen, Louisiana, to find out more about their business.
+I recently took a trip to Fluker’s Cricket Farm, Inc., one of our partners, which is located right outside of Baton Rouge in Port Allen, Louisiana, to find out more about their business.

 I had the pleasure of talking with Vice President Sam Furby, Public Relations Karlie McCaskill and Fluker Farms President and CEO David Fluker to find out more about their business.
 David even gave us the grand tour of the farm!